ManjuLanjewar/vsd-hdp/README.md

 Name of library "sky130_fd_sc_hd__tt_025C_1v80".
 Here, 130nm library, "tt" stands for typical. libratry can be slow, fast or typical.
 025C is temperature.
 When looked into library, three words come into picture i.e. P V T where P stands for Process, V stands for Voltage, T stands for temperature.
 These 3 are very important for design to work.
 There will be variation in process due to fabrication.
 Variation due to voltage because when vary voltage there will be variation in behaviour of circuit.
 Semiconductors are very sensitive to temperature.
 These these three together will determine how my silicon is going to work faster or slower.
 When silicon to work, it should work all the corner.
 If any of parameter varies Process/ Voltage /temperature, still silicon should work
 Ex.
-CD player should work in Dubai where temp high, India where temp varies whole year, in Swiss, temp less than 20C and somtimes 0C.
+CD player sold in different parts of world and it should work in country like Dubai where temp high, India where temp varies whole yea and in  country like Swiss, temp less than 20C and somtimes 0C.
+Across all places, all time, CD player circuit should wotk.
+So, we need to factor in theses variation while designing circuit.
+So, libraries will be charactrise to model theses variations.
+These P, V, T is indicated in first line of library name i.e 'tt' indicates process, 025C indicates temperature and 1v indicates Voltage.